followcrom/MixTapeHeavyWeight/README.md

 # MixTapeHeavyWeight

-**MixTapeHeavyWeight** is a feature-rich, responsive web application, built specifically for streaming and downloading DJ mixes.
-With its intuitive user interface, the app offers an array of features, including an audio visualizer, a skippable playlist (despite loading just a single audio file), and a comments section.
+**MixTapeHeavyWeight** is a feature-rich web application, built specifically for streaming and downloading DJ mixes.
+With its intuitive user interface, the app offers an array of features, including an audio visualizer, a skippable playlist (click through mulitple tracks despite only loading a single audio file), and a comments section.
+(Leaving a comment does not interupt playback.)
 As the mix plays, the tracklisting updates automatically, so the listener knows at a glance which song the DJ is spinning.

 ## Getting Started

-Try the U.I for yourself by going to the [Mixtape Heavyweight website](https://www.followcrom.online/djmixes/supafly.php).
+Try the U.I for yourself by going to the [Mixtape Heavyweight website](https://www.followcrom.online/djmixes/noodles.php).

 ![Mixtape Heavyweight website](https://www.followcrom.online/embeds/mixtape-heavyweight_screenshot.png "Mixtape Heavyweight website")